n1ckfg/quillUnity/README.md

 # quillUnity
 Quill reader for Unity by @n1ckfg.

-Adapted from SharpQuill by @JoanCharmant.
+Adapted from SharpQuill by @JoanCharmant /
+Quill drawing by @cabbibo /
-Tested in Unity 2018.
+Tested in Unity 2018, 2019

 <img src="./docs/demo.png" width=400>